adamsilver/fdpb/10-a-really-long-form.md

 ## The Task List Pattern

-The task list pattern, as coined by the Government Digital Service (GDS) shows a service that has several top level tasks.
+The task list pattern[^], as coined by the Government Digital Service (GDS) shows a service that has several top level tasks.
 Each top level task is broken down into several sub tasks.
 Each one of those takes users through a flow.
 Whether it's one screen or several doesn't matter too much.
 As long as each sub task is achievable in a reasonable amount of time.

 Once a sub task is completed, users come back to the view with that task marked as complete.